18 month waiting lists reduced to 12 weeks with QbTest

 Sue Ford Our relationship with primary care has developed significantly.
 We made an offer on the shared care plan that if there were six or more patients at any one GP surgery, we would go out and run a dedicated clinic at the GP surgery.

-We also connect with South Stoke CAMHS, linking them with the primary care centres and pharmacists, which helps ensure that each child is getting the relevant monitoring that they need in order for the GPs to continue to prescribe.
+We also connect with South Stoke CAMHS, linking them with the primary care centers and pharmacists, which helps ensure that each child is getting the relevant monitoring that they need in order for the GPs to continue to prescribe.

 Rachel Bullock Having those relationships with pharmacists in the primary care networks has been helpful and I think it’s giving GPs more confidence too, that we’re working together to try and make sure that we can keep patients where they need to be.